Azure-GOT/Downloading-Files/Restore Archive Files/Restore Archive Files.md

 1. Copy an archived blob to an online tier

-> Note: Replace placeholders in angle brackets with your own values Azure CLI:
+> Note: Replace placeholders in angle brackets with your own values.
+We can copy an archived blob to an online tier via CLI or powershell only
+Azure CLI:

     az storage blob copy start \